International Foundation Year - LawStudy level: International Pathways Programme

 What you'll study

-By choosing to study Law IFY, you will develop your English academic language skills through three diverse skill modules, depending on your IELTS entry level.
+By choosing to study Law IFY, you will develop your English academic language skills through up to three diverse skill modules, depending on your IELTS entry level.
 You can then choose three out of four subject-specialist modules.
 These modules will provide a strong framework for your continued studies toward your chosen higher education degree.

 Introduction to Academic Language and Skills

 This module is required for students who enter at IELTS level 4.0 and 4.5.

 This module aims to introduce you to life and study at UK universities.
 It explores some of the key academic language and skills needed for successful study and reviews teaching methods and ways to communicate with the wider university, including asking for help.
 It also introduces research, reporting and presentation skills, and key skills for managing successful study.

 Developing your Academic Language and Skills

 This module is required for students who enter at IELTS level 4.0, 4.5 and 5.0.